ServiceNowDevProgram/code-snippets/UI Pages/Custom Alert using UI Page/readme.md

-This script helps you to create custom popup with your own buttons and also with url in the alert body.
+This script helps you to create custom popup easily and attached the screenshot for the reference, have a look.